When is the Nordstrom Anniversary Sale? When to shop, what to buy

 Steve Madden Lancer Sneaker (starting at $42.99, originally $69.95; nordstrom.com)

-With 394 reviews and a 4.5 star rating, this Steve Madden sneaker is a fan-favorite from the sale.
+With 394 reviews and a 4.5-star rating, this Steve Madden sneaker is a fan favorite.
 Its simple, modern design is a nice step up from a basic sneaker.
-And with eight color options, there's an option to suit a wide range of preferences.
+And with eight colors, there's an option to suit a wide range of preferences.

 Leith Easy Crepe Jumpsuit ($47.40, originally $79; nordstrom.com)

 This red jumpsuit offers a classy way to make a statement at formal events.
-While statement pieces tend to be on the expensive side, this one is now 40% off for just $47.40.
-It's also available in white — both elegant options sure to turn heads.
+While statement pieces tend to be on the expensive side, this one is 40% off for just $47.40.
+It's also available in white, which will sure turn heads.

 Side Slit Tank ($20.40, originally $34; nordstrom.com)

 This upgraded classic is a wardrobe essential for any season.
-With a 4.5 star rating and over 260 reviews, people love the tank's fit and versatility.
-Given the price, we'd consider it a must-have — now 40% off for only $20.40.
+With a 4.5-star rating and over 260 reviews, people love the tank's fit and versatility.
+Given the price, we'd consider it a must have at 40% off for only $20.40.

 Men's